seerge/g-helper/docs/README.md

 #### How do I stop the Armory Crate install popup appearing every time I press the M4 / Rog key?
 Delete or move somewhere following file ``C:\Windows\System32\ASUSACCI\ArmouryCrateKeyControl.exe``.
 If it still appears - Go to BIOS (F2 on boot), open Advanced Settings and disable "Armory Control Interface".

 #### Why is Ultimate GPU mode not available on my laptop?
-Ultimate mode is supported (by hardware) only on G14 2022 (and possibly other models from 2022+)
+Ultimate mode is supported (by hardware) only on 2022+ models

-#### I can't set Eco mode (disable dGPU) on my G14 2020
+####  I don't see GPU modes section
-Unfortunately 2020 model doesn't support that on hardware level
+Some older models (for example G14 2020) don't support disabling GPU on hardware level, therefore GPU section makes no sense for them and will be hidden

-#### Should I apply custom PPTs and fan profiles?
+#### Should I apply custom power limits (PPT) and fan profiles?
 You don't have to, it's purely optional.
 From my experience built in (in bios) performance modes work well.
 Limit your power or apply custom fan curves only if you have issues.
 As soon as you click Apply in the fan + power section bios will be considering the fan profile as "custom"! (no matter if you modified it or not)

 #### How does G-helper control my fan speeds?